 We don't follow their syllabus exactly, but Michael Goulian's book "Basic Aerobatics" mentioned in the "Other Stuff" page also gives a good feel for the scope and skills covered.
 We'll cover the standard aerobatic maneuvers such as loops, rolls, half loops and immelmans, half cubans, hammerheads and spins.
 Depending on your goals, we can tilt the training to or away from the formal competition standards for these maneuvers- our first goal is to have fun and significantly expand your flying skills, second is to be safe performing basic maneuvers, third is whatever you aspire to- whether it be winning competitions or Sunday afternoon loops and rolls.

 On the fifth we'll combine these basics in different ways- half loops to inverted, then roll upright, and immelmans- half loop with an immediate roll upright.
-If you're up for it, inverted turns.

 Sixth is half cubans- 5/8 loop stopping 30-45 degrees towards the ground upside down, rolling upright still on the 30-45 degree down line, pull to level.
 Optional are reverse half cubans, flying it in reverse- starting with a 45 degree line up, roll inverted, and 5/8 loop to upright.